Introduction #

 The scan itself is painless.
 You’ll lie on a padded table that slides slowly into a large, tunnel-shaped scanner.
 The machine makes rhythmic thumping or tapping sounds — these are completely normal.

-Is it safe during pregnancy or for children? #
+Is having an MRI safe during pregnancy or for children? #

 Yes.
-MRI does not use radiation, making it generally safe for both adults and children.
+MRI does not use radiation, making it generally safe for both pregnant women and children.

 For pregnant women, it’s considered safe after the first trimester — especially when there’s a strong medical reason.
-However, contrast injections are usually avoided unless absolutely necessary.
+However, gadolinium contrast injections are usually avoided irrespective of the trimester unless absolutely necessary for diagnosis.

 What if I’m scared of enclosed spaces? #